 - Be sure that your photographer will come with a second shooter/ assistant.
 If not, arrange for someone else to also snap photos – just in case your main photographer fails to capture some important shots.

-- If you find a very good, professional wedding photographer, hire them fast and don’t look back
+- Make down payment to lock down a good photographer as soon as you find them.
+If you find a very good, professional wedding photographer, hire them fast and don’t look back

 Scroll down for our Top 2 Tips that Always Work when Faced With Badly Snapped Pictures (because, sometimes, people get unlucky with wedding photographers)

 Below is the lamentation Facebook post from a real-life newlywed whose wedding photographer delivered very bad printed snapshots – in some, she was snapped in awkward angles and funny poses, some snapshots caught her with her eyes half-closed looking like she was drunk; in some snapshots, the camera-man snapped total strangers looking funny; in some, the camera caught her and her husband with a random, passing-guest in-between.
 Annoying pictures!
 She recently shared the pictures on her FB page – and her case/ story has gone viral on the internet.
 Guess what?
 The photographer is notable as ‘one of the best and most reputable’ in her area – so he charged her plenty of money.
 His own funny way of ‘correcting’ the situation is an apology and an offer to buy them a cup of coffee. **LWKMD**

 What to Do If A Bad Wedding Photographer Happens to You